openapi4j/openapi4j/docs/operation-validator-adapters/spring.md

 ### Client side validation

-Client side validation of requests and reponses using an interceptor for the `RestTemplate.
+Client side validation of requests and reponses using an interceptor for the `RestTemplate`.

 ```java
 Resource spec = new ClassPathResource("openapi3.yaml");